pnp/blog/content/post/how-to-determine-web-part-size-with-spfx-v1-12.md

 ## Context

 You might know that this new SPFx v1.12 feature has an old story behind it.
-In the past, developers were getting web part\'s width by unsupported ways like DOM classes or attributes.
+In the past, developers were getting web part's width by unsupported ways like DOM classes or attributes.
 It was working pretty well until Microsoft decided to update SharePoint Online DOM in October last year and broke a lot of custom developments.
 As Microsoft says, DOM is not and API and you should avoid taking any dependencies in it but until now, nothing was officially released to solve this issue correctly.
-It\'s now done, SPFx v1.12 adds a **width** property and an **onAfterResize()** event to determine the width of your web part.
+It's now done, SPFx v1.12 adds a **width** property and an **onAfterResize()** event to determine the width of your web part.
-**Note:** In this article, I\'m using a web part project with SPFx v.1.12 and React framework.
+**Note:** In this article, I'm using a web part project with SPFx v.1.12 and React framework.

 ## Determine web part size